 I Just Wore Those Viral Jelly Shoes That Are Selling Out Everywhere for 9 Hours—This Is What Shocked Me

-Ever since The Row made jelly shoes a thing again last summer with its colorful netted Mara flats (which they stopped making in a very The Row move), the buzz around the jelly shoe trend has reached a fever pitch, and more and more brands are releasing their takes on jellies.
-One of the most popular this season is Vince's Barcelona Jelly Sandals.
-This style initially caught my attention because I found the closed-toe flat mule shade to be elevated and unexpected.
-They come in a handful of excellent colors, and the PVC material is a bit cloudy and muted, which I also loved.
-They're a far cry from the jellies I wore as a kid in the '90s.
+Since The Row made jelly shoes a thing again last summer with its colorful, netted Mara flats (which the brand stopped making in a very The Row move), the buzz around the jelly-shoe trend has reached a fever pitch, and more and more brands are releasing their takes on jelly sandals.
+One of the most popular styles this season is Vince's Barcelona Jelly Sandals.
+This style initially caught my attention because I found the closed-toe flat-mule shape to be elevated and unexpected.
+They come in a handful of excellent colors, and the PVC material is a bit cloudy and muted, which I also love.
+They're a far cry from the jelly sandals I wore as a kid in the '90s.

-I was recently perusing Nordstrom and noticed that it was now stocking the Barcelona jellies in red.
-After a quick search, I found that they were the only retailer selling the red option, and since the other available colors have been selling out left and right everywhere, I immediately ordered them.
-The first time I wore them was for a busy, long day during a quick weekend trip yesterday, so they were on my feet from 8:00 in the morning to 5:00 in the evening.
+I was recently perusing Nordstrom and noticed that it was now stocking the Barcelona Sandals in Red.
+After a quick search, I found that it was the only retailer selling the red option, and since the other available colors have been selling out left and right everywhere, I immediately ordered them.
+The first time I wore them was for a busy, long day during a quick weekend trip, so they were on my feet from 8:00 in the morning to 5:00 in the evening.
 I paired them with an all-black outfit, and they looked quite chic, if I do say so myself.
-But what shocked me the most about Vince's Barcelona Jelly Sandals is that they were honestly more comfortable than sneakers.
-The inner sole has a nice cushion to it, and the PVC of the jellies is incredibly soft and flexible.
+What shocked me the most about Vince's Barcelona Jelly Sandals is that they were honestly more comfortable than sneakers.
+The inner sole has a nice cushion to it, and the PVC of the jelly sandals is incredibly soft and flexible.
 Even though I walked a ton, there was nary a blister in sight.

-At $198, they're on the higher end for jellies, but I can say with confidence that they're 100% worth it.
+At $198, they're on the higher end for jelly sandals, but I can say with confidence that they're 100% worth it.
 Take my advice and order them before they're all gone.
 Keep scrolling to do so.

 Shop Vince Barcelona Jelly Sandals